Convergence of Noise-Free Sampling Algorithms with Regularized Wasserstein Proximals

+We remark that this regularization is the key step: it enables a closed-form solution via the Hopf-Cole transformation, leading to the kernel formula that forms the basis of the BRWP scheme.

-Introducing a Lagrange multiplier function $\Phi$, we find that solving $\rho_T$ is equivalent to computing the solution of the coupled PDEs
+Introducing a Lagrange multiplier function $\Phi$, we find that solving $\K_V^h\rho_0$ is equivalent to computing the solution of the coupled PDEs

-Comparing the first equation in \eqref{regu_PDE} with the Fokker-Planck equation defined in \eqref{eqn_FP}, we observe that the solution to the regularized Wasserstein proximal operator \eqref{Reg_Was} approximates the terminal density \(\rho\) when \(T\) is small.
+Comparing the first equation in \eqref{regu_PDE} with the Fokker-Planck equation defined in \eqref{eqn_FP}, we observe that the solution to the regularized Wasserstein proximal operator \eqref{Reg_Was} approximates the terminal density \(\rho\) when \(h\) is small.
 In other words, by solving the coupled PDE \eqref{regu_PDE}, we can approximate the evolution of the Fokker-Planck equation.
-This approximation will be justified rigorously in Section \ref{sec_Laplace}.
+This approximation will be justified rigorously in Section \ref{sec_kernel_approx}.

-The motivation for considering the regularized Wasserstein proximal operator as an approximate solution lies in the fact that the coupled PDEs \eqref{regu_PDE} can be solved using a Hopf-Cole type transformation.
-Then $\rho(t,x)$ can be computed by solving a system of backward-forward heat equations
+The primary motivation for considering the regularized Wasserstein proximal operator as an approximate solution lies in the fact that the coupled PDEs \eqref{regu_PDE} can be solved using a Hopf-Cole type transformation \citep[Sec.~4.4]{evans2022partial} by taking $\eta = \exp(\beta/2\Phi)$ and $\hat\eta = \rho/\eta$.
+Then \eqref{regu_PDE} is equivalent to a system of backward-forward heat equations

 where $\hat{\eta}$ and $\eta$ satisfy